Preloader

 3. Net Promoter Score:

 NPS was introduced to fill in the gaps which CSAT couldn’t.
 NPS determines how likely a customer will recommend a particular product/service to their friends.
-The scale ranges from 1-10 where 1 denotes ‘not at all likely’ and 10 denotes ‘extremely likely.
+The scale ranges from 1-10 where 1 denotes ‘not at all likely’ and 10 denotes ‘extremely likely'.

 NPS is determined upon the basis of an emotionally motivated question.
 Thus, the response rate is higher and often unsatisfied customers never miss an opportunity to answer these surveys.
 Perhaps, contact centers should utilize this opportunity to retain certain customers and make an impact on them with unquestionable customer service.